hikeventures/hikeventures.github.io/_posts/2013-05-06-learning-how-to-packraft.markdown

 ---
 layout: post
 title: Learning how to Packraft
-date: 2013-05-06 16:52 +0300
+date: 2013-05-06 07:30:00 +0300
-description: "Learning Packrafting is not difficult - as long as you don't go for whitewater"
+description: Learning Packrafting is not difficult - as long as you don't go for whitewater
 category: articles
 tags: [articles, packrafting]
 ---